 A nonlinguistic approach

 In linguistic departments of world-renowned universities, ongoing research was done to determine the biological and psychological traits of users based on what they type.
 At TypingDNA, a nonlinguistic approach is used.
-TypingDNA’s algorithms are trained to analyze the dwell and flight times of the keys pressed by users as well as mobile sensory data on smartphones.
-However, it’s important to note that the typed content is never analyzed, stored, or used.
+TypingDNA’s algorithms are trained to analyze the dwell (key 1 down to key 1 up) and seek times (key 1 down to key 2 down), somehow similar to flight times (key 1 up to key 2 down) of the keys pressed by users as well as mobile sensory data on smartphones.
+However, it’s important to note that the typed content (standard use) is not analyzed, stored, or used.

 How we type is unique to who we are